1961 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 1961 Proof Quarter Value

-The 1961 Proof Quarter represents the standard proof offering from Philadelphia, struck with specially prepared dies and planchets to create mirror-like surfaces and sharp detail definition.
-With a mintage of 3,028,244 coins, these proofs were sold directly to collectors in annual proof sets, resulting in an exceptional 32.7% survival rate—the highest among all 1961 quarter varieties.
+The 1961 Proof Quarter represents the standard proof offering from Philadelphia, struck using specially prepared dies and polished planchets to create brilliant mirror-like fields and razor-sharp details.
+With a mintage of 3,028,244 coins — a record high for the era that reflected the enormous growth in coin collecting during the early 1960s — these proofs were sold directly to collectors in annual proof sets, resulting in an impressive 32.7% survival rate.

-The coins feature brilliant mirror fields contrasting with satin-finished devices, though they lack the deep cameo contrast of CAM and DCAM varieties.
-Most 1961 proofs grade between PR-63 and PR-65, making higher grades increasingly scarce and valuable.
+The coins feature mirror fields contrasting with satin-finished devices (the raised design elements), though they lack the dramatic contrast of CAM and DCAM varieties.
+Most 1961 proofs grade between PR-63 and PR-65 (PR stands for Proof on the Sheldon scale), making higher grades progressively scarcer.
+These coins serve as an affordable entry point into Washington quarter proof collecting, offering excellent eye appeal at modest prices.

 1961 Proof Quarter Price/Grade Chart